3ndG4me/Offensive-Security-Engineering/README.md

 # Offensive Security Engineering
-Various course materials, scripts, and configurations from my book "Red Team Engineering".
+Various materials, scripts, and configurations for my book [Red Team Engineering](https://nostarch.com/red-team) (No Starch Press, 2026).

 Also the supporting material for my Offensive Security Engineering Course on Udemy